Note: review key provided by developer

 A shot of endorphins shoot through your brain after defeating these enemies, as you will constantly find new weapons to loot from them.
 You may find yourself updating your inventory every once in a while to upgrade your arsenal.
 Additionally, you can equip your character with chipsets in replacement of one of your weapon slots to increase your character’s stats, such as increased fire rate, higher damage dealt, or allow scoping.
 I also like how quickly the character moves; he can sprint and double-jump at Quake speed.

-Mod support is possible, but this is something that I haven’t tried.
-Multiplayer was also something I didn’t try, but it’s possible to create a server and have your friends join in on the fun.
+Multiplayer wasn’t something that I tried, but it’s possible to create a server and have your friends join in on the fun.
 PvP is an experimental mode that allows players to fight against one another.
 Checking Steam Charts, the highest player peak of all time is 40 players, and at the time of writing this only five are playing online now.
 So you may very well have to play with the friends on your friends list to get an online game going, or use their Discord group to organize a play time.

 All I can say here is that the Linux version of Black Ice runs great.
 (It’s using the Unity engine.)
 I’m getting upwards of 190 FPS on the highest graphical settings at 1080p with my RX 570.
 The system requirements really aren’t that bad: the Steam page lists a minimum of 6 GB RAM, an i3 processor, and a GTX 9-series graphics card.
 Some cool effects can be added in the Settings menu: you can enable “1990 mode” to make the game look like as if it was from the early 90s, and further add the nostalgia with the CRT option.